-Segovia is one of the essential visits to do if you live in Madrid or if you are visiting the Spanish capital.
-As you know, Segovia is a UNESCO Heritage city since December 1985 and when you walk through its streets you will see why!
+Segovia has been a UNESCO Heritage city since December 1985, and when you walk through its streets, you will see why!

-I tell you, here you will find parts of the traditional visit to Segovia and also, visit to the part of the Jewish quarter and the Segovian wall.
+Here, you will find parts of the traditional visit to Segovia, part of the Jewish quarter, and the Segovian wall.
 Are you ready?

 Calle Real and Casa de los Picos

-We continue along this street until we reach the Mirador de la Canaleja, from it we can see the mountain of the dead woman and the neighborhood of San Millán.
+You can continue along this street until you reach the Mirador de la Canaleja; from it, you can see the mountain of the dead woman and the neighborhood of San Millán.

 Plaza de Medina del Campo and San Martín

-Undoubtedly, a square that goes back 5 centuries in time and that deserves us to stop and contemplate this architectural ensemble.
+Undoubtedly, a square that goes back 5 centuries in time deserves us to stop and contemplate this architectural ensemble.

 Plaza Mayor and Segovia Cathedral

-In the Plaza Mayor we can also see the Cathedral of Segovia, and a few bars and restaurants where tourists and locals take tapas, lunch or diner.
+In the Plaza Mayor, you can also visit the Cathedral of Segovia and a few bars and restaurants where tourists and locals eat tapas, lunch, or dinner.

-The interior of the Cathedral houses has 18 beautiful chapels from 16th-century and fantastic stained glass windows that worth the visit.
+The interior of the Cathedral houses has 18 beautiful chapels from the 16th century and fantastic stained glass windows that are worth the visit.

 Former Major Synagogue